bgoonz/BGOONZ_BLOG_2.0/notes/Combined_____-_____Doc.md

 **Note:** `for...in` should not be used to iterate over an [`Array`](../global_objects/array) where the index order is important.

 Array indexes are just enumerable properties with integer names and are otherwise identical to general object properties.
 There is no guarantee that `for...in` will return the indexes in any particular order.
-The `for...in` loop statement will return all enumerable properties, including those with non-integer names and those that are inherited.
+The `for...in` loop statement will return all enumerable properties, including those with non–integer names and those that are inherited.

 Because the order of iteration is implementation-dependent, iterating over an array may not visit elements in a consistent order.
 Therefore, it is better to use a [`for`](for) loop with a numeric index (or [`Array.prototype.forEach()`](../global_objects/array/foreach) or the [`for...of`](for...of) loop) when iterating over arrays where the order of access is important.